camunda/docker-camunda-bpm-platform/README.md

 ## Prometheus JMX Exporter

 To enable Prometheus JMX Exporter inside the container you can set the environment variable `JMX_PROMETHEUS=true` on startup of the container.
 This will allow you to get metrics in Prometheus format at `<host>:9404/metrics`.
 For configuring exporter you need attach your configuration as a container volume at `/camunda/javaagent/prometheus-jmx.yml`.
 This is only supported for `wildfly` and `tomcat` distributions.

 ## Build

-The image can be used to build a Docker image for a given Camunda Platform version and distribution.
+You can use the image to build a Docker image for a given Camunda Platform version and distribution.

 ### Build a released version

 To build a community image specify the `DISTRO` and `VERSION` build argument.
+Possible values for `DISTRO` are:
+* `tomcat`
+* `wildfly`
-Possible values for `DISTRO` are `tomcat`, `wildfly` and `run` (if the Camunda Platform version already supported it).
-The `VERSION` is the Camunda Platform version you want to build, i.e. `7.12.0`.
+* `run` (if the Camunda Platform version already supports it)

+The `VERSION` argument is the Camunda Platform version you want to build, i.e. `7.17.0`.

 ```
 docker build -t camunda-bpm-platform \